jacobgardner/ts-audit/README.md

 ## Usage

-All you have to do to use `ts-audit` is use `assertIsType` (TODO: change name) from the library, making sure to annotate the type of the assigned value.
+All you have to do to use `ts-audit` is use `assertIsType` or `isType` from the library, making sure to annotate the type of the assigned value.

 ```typescript
 import { assertIsType } from 'ts-audit';